Mpumalanga: Culture

 Mpumalanga is home to a diverse range of cultures, including Swazi, Ndebele, Afrikaans, Tsonga, Zulu, Mapulana, Portuguese and Pedi communities.

 The Ndebele Cultural Village at Botshabelo is a renowned center of cultural heritage, with displays of Ndebele house painting.
 Ndebele artist Esther Mahalangu gained international acclaim for her artwork rooted in Ndebele traditions and geometric patterns.
 Prominent South African artist Gerard Sekoto was born in Botshabelo.

-Many celebrated South African musicians, such as Ray Phiri, Rebecca Malope and Pretty Yende, are from Mpumalanga.
+Many celebrated South African musicians, such as Ray Phiri, Rebecca Malope, Oncemore Six, and Pretty Yende, are from Mpumalanga.

 Since 2003, Mpumalanga's capital city, Mbombela, has hosted the Afrikaans national arts festival Innibos.
 The festival features music, comedy, arts, crafts and theatre.